tryptech/tryptech.github.io/_posts/2024-08-02-space-lady-at-the-beach.md

 - a hat (if using ponytail) (H),
 - and sunglasses (Go/Gu)

-Please find the combination of codes that meets your level of family-friendliness out of the 180 different beachwear options.
-I do not expect this to run at a perfect 60fps in doubles or 4 man free-for-all, but should be fine for singles.
-The less she has on, the better she performs. *In theory*.
+Please find the combination of codes that meets your minimum of family-friendly beachwear out of the 180 different options. *(For the cosmetics, you will unfortunately have to dig through the release to find what you want or render them on the spot, I couldn't be bothered to rename that many files.)*

+I do not expect this to run at a perfect 60fps in doubles or 4-player free-for-all, but should be fine for singles.
+The less clothes she has, the better her performance - *in theory*.

-The downloads are large, I'm sorry (not really).
+A simple color atlas plus grayscale texture files allow for easy color customization.
+Hoodie decals are separated out for easy replacement.
+Grayscale texture files are provided to also allow for more complex texture customization.

 There is only one render scene made in the latest Blender 4.2 LTS.
+If that prevents your potato processor from opening the render scenes, sorry but not really.
+The newest Khronos PBR Neutral view transform is used as it more accurately tracks to the colors the a user selects in a normal desktop environment while maintaining a high dynamic range with appropriate color falloff for bright lights.

-CSP2 style lights are included, but by default the scene is designed around better lighting.
+CSP2 style lights are included, but by default the scene is designed around more modern lighting.
+Eevee-Next based shadows and raytracing/global illumination means this will look different from other CSP2 renders.

+The downloads for the premade renders are somewhat large, I would suggest rendering new ones as you need them.

+Leave a comment down at the bottom for any customization/rendering complications.

 Download